sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/applying-styles-react/exercises.md

-Bind a class to state
+Keep a value in state and bind it to a CSS class.

 ---

-Toggle between two classes using a class biding
+Toggle between two classes in a component based on a prop or state.